-Communications and the Arts: Regional Australia—Driving Our Economy 2017–18
+Communications and the Arts: Regional Australia—A Stronger Economy Delivering Stronger Regions 2018–19

 The Communications and the Arts portfolio is committed to improving communications services to regional and remote Australia, and making government services simpler and more accessible, through the increased availability of digital services.
 The Communications and the Arts portfolio also supports the achievement of a culturally rich Australia by supporting arts and cultural activities in regional and remote Australia.

-Regional communities across Australia are benefiting from a number of initiatives, including:
+Regional communities across Australia are benefiting from a number of Australian Government initiatives, including:

-- providing high–speed broadband at affordable prices, and at least cost to taxpayers as soon as possible to all Australians through the rollout of the National Broadband Network;
+- providing high-speed broadband at affordable prices, and at least cost to taxpayers as soon as possible through the rollout of the National Broadband Network

-- providing funding support for community broadcasting services;
+- providing funding support for national and community broadcasting services

-- reforming media regulation to remove outdated media control rules and strengthening local content provisions on regional commercial television; and
+- reforming media regulation to remove outdated media control rules and strengthening local content provisions on regional commercial television

 - delivering tailored programs to support artistic and cultural expression, and participation and access to cultural experiences.

-People living in regional areas of Australia are already benefiting from the National Broadband Network, with NBN Co Limited having completed network rollout to more than 60 per cent of homes and business outside major urban areas as at the end of April 2017.
-This includes the availability of Sky Muster satellite services for eligible premises across the country, completion of over 74 per cent of the fixed wireless network nationally, and the availability of the National Broadband Network to half the brownfield premises in the fixed line footprint outside major urban areas.
+People living in regional areas of Australia have been the first to benefit from the National Broadband Network (NBN), with NBN Co Limited having completed network rollout to more than 81 per cent of homes and businesses outside major urban areas as at mid-April 2018.
+This includes Sky Muster satellite services for eligible premises across the country, completion of over three quarters of the fixed wireless network nationally, and the brownfields fixed line rollout with more than 76 per cent complete outside major urban areas.

 The Communications and the Arts portfolio also delivers programs which encourage the protection, development, production, celebration and exhibition of artistic and cultural expression.